hpe-storage/scod/docs/container_storage_provider/hpe_alletra_9000/index.md

 | hostSeesVLUN | Boolean | Enable "host sees" VLUN template. |

 !!! note
-    `hostSeeVLUN` is a mutable parameter.
-To modify an existing `PVC`, `hostSeesVLUN` needs to be specified with the `allowMutations` parameter along with editing the `PVC` with annotation `csi.hpe.com/hostSeesVLUN: "true/false"`.
+    To modify an existing PVC, hostSeesVLUN needs to be specified with the allowMutations parameter along with adding the PVC annotation csi.hpe.com/hostSeesVLUN with the string values of either "true" or "false".
 The HPE CSI Driver creates the vlun template based upon the `hostSeesVLUN` parameter during the volume publish operation.
 For the change to take effect, the `Pod` will need to be scheduled on another node by either deleting the `Pod` or draining the node.

 ### Importing Volumes